fewnew/art74-fall2018/Readings/reading01/responses/leily_khatibi_reading1.md

 ### Reading :one:

-Minimum of 2 paragraphs required as a reflection of what you have read. **Due by: 08/23/2018**
+Minimum of 2 paragraphs required as a reflection of what you have read. **Due by: 08/23/2018 before class**